Tiburonboy/Symbolic-Modified-Nodal-Analysis-using-Python/readme.md

 > [!NOTE]
 > Last update: 3 June 2024
-> - This book is a draft copy.
-> - Many sections are still under construction.
+> - This book is a draft copy, many sections are still under construction.
-> - Only preliminary files have been posted to github.
 > - Spelling and grammar checks have not been completed.
 > - This book is posted for testing only.